 So far, however, research hasn't yet pinpointed autism's cause.

-Tests on animals in Europe indicate that such ultrasounds may have an effect, but there's no proof that it's a potential cause of autism in humans.
+Tests on animals in Europe indicate that such ultrasounds may have an effect, but there's been no proof that it's a potential cause of autism in humans.

 Dr. Swedo's research has lead her to believe that a combination of genetics and environmental factors are likely the leading causes of the disorder.

-"So many things have changed in our environment in the last 15 to 20 years, when it looks like the number of cases have really started skyrocketing," she said.
+"So many things have changed in our environment in the last 15 to 20 years, when it looks like the number of cases of really started skyrocketing," she said.
 "The genes haven't changed during that period of time.
-One of the reasons we're doing the chelation study is we're impressed with the number of people who think that there is a susceptibility to mercury and heavy metal toxins that play a role.
+One of the reasons we're doing the chelation study is we're impressed with the number of people who think that there is a susceptibility to mercury and heavy metal toxins played a role.
 It's hard to imagine how it might have affected that group of people."

 Today, we live in a world where aspartame has replaced saccharin.

-"Aspartame says right on the label, 'Not for use by PKU deficient individuals," Dr. Swedo said.
+"Aspartame says right on the label, ?Not for use by PKU deficient individuals," Dr. Swedo said.
 "PKU is crucial to brain development.
 What if its interacts somehow with the developing brain?

 "Everything in our environment has changed," she said.